Biomathematics & Bioinformatics

 Bachelor’s Degree Starting Salary

-Data from the U.S. Department of Education shows that biomathematics and bioinformatics students who graduated in 2015-2017 with a bachelor’s degree made a median starting salary of $67,800 per year.
+The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in biomathematics and bioinformatics made a median starting salary of $67,800 per year.
 During this timeframe, most salaries fell between $67,800 (25th percentile) and $67,800 (75th percentile).

 Salaries According to BLS

-Biomathematics majors often go into careers where salaries can range from $93,350 to $122,320 (25th to 75th percentile).
+Average salaries range from $93,350 to $122,320 (25th to 75th percentile) for careers related to biomathematics.
 This range includes all degree levels, so you may expect those with a more advanced degree to make more while those with less advanced degrees will typically make less.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.